Learner Support Strategy

 - Initial assessment

 Assistance in learning situations

 For Vocational and Functional Skills courses funded by the ESFA, this will be funded through the Additional Learning Support fund and will include:

-Learning Support Assistants to support learners in taught sessions or at a separate time if appropriate; where 1:1 support outside class time is provided.
-Learners are still required to attend normal class sessions or the support may be withdrawn.
+Learning Support Assistants to support learners in taught sessions or at a separate time if appropriate; where 1:1 support outside Course time is provided.
+Learners are still required to attend normal Course sessions or the support may be withdrawn.
 Learner progress will be monitored & reviewed regularly to ensure learning goals are being achieved, and may be withdrawn if there is insufficient progress towards agreed goals.

 - Specialist support as appropriate for: sensory impairments, physical difficulties, learning difficulties, medical conditions including mental ill-health

 - Communication support: signers for the deaf, hearing loops, note takers

 - Special arrangements for examinations in line with awarding body protocols

 For courses funded by the Community Learning Grant, a sum will be set aside to provide specialist and communication support for learners attending these courses.